Care of Children at NYU Langone at Trinity

 At NYU Langone at Trinity, our pediatricians treat children from birth through adolescence and provide routine examination, immunization, vision and hearing tests, and developmental screenings.
 We also offer sleep counseling, parent and patient education, and breastfeeding support.
 For expecting parents, we offer complimentary prenatal consultations so you and your partner can learn more about our practice.
 Same-day or next-day sick visits are available by appointment.

-Care from our experts is provided through Hassenfeld Children’s Hospital of New York at NYU Langone.
+Care from our experts is provided through Hassenfeld Children’s Hospital at NYU Langone.

 We understand how important your child’s health and wellbeing are, and our goal is to treat your child as we would our own.
 We are dedicated to providing high-quality, personalized care to children and their families.
-That’s why our pediatricians treat a wide range of conditions, including:
+Our pediatricians treat a wide range of conditions, including the following:

 - attention deficit hyperactivity disorder (ADHD)